Mass-gap description of heavy impurities in Fermi gases

 Here, $N$ is the highest occupied single-particle state, while $n$ and $\nu$ label the quantum numbers of the single-particle orbitals of the non-interacting Hamiltonian and $\hat{\cal H}_\text{quad}$, respectively.
 The quasiparticle weight of the attractive polaron is shown in \cref{fig:quasiparticle-weight}, where we also show a direct comparison to the variational Chevy ansatz \cite{Chevy2006}.
 The numerical result (red symbols) shows a universal power-law scaling (solid line) of the quasiparticle weight $Z(M)$ with respect to the mass ratio $M/m$,

 where $\delta_F\equiv\delta(k_F)$ represents the scattering phase shift of the infinite-mass impurity at $k_F$, obtained by ${\cot(\delta(k))=-1/(ka)}$.
 Eq.~\eqref{eq:quasiparticle-weight} applies for large enough mass ratios, in absence of the bound state \circleletter{b}.
-In its presence, e.g., for positive scattering length $a$, the power-law coefficient $\alpha$ is modified by an additional factor \cite{Knap:2012OC,Schmidt2018}.
+In its presence, i.e., for positive scattering length $a$, the power-law coefficient $\alpha$ is modified by an additional factor \cite{Knap:2012OC,Schmidt2018}.
+For more details, see the Supplemental Material~\cite{Supplemental}.

 The scaling in Eq.~\eqref{eq:quasiparticle-weight} is reminiscent of the system-size power-law scaling $Z\sim N^{-\alpha}$ of the infinite-mass impurity \cite{Anderson:1967}.
-In this analogy, $\Delta(M)$ effectively replaces the conventional cutoff $\xi_0$ involved in the calculation for static impurities in a finite system by Nozi\`eres and De Dominicis~\cite{Nozieres:1969}, in accordance with an argument given by Rosch~\cite{Rosch:1999}.
+In this analogy, $\Delta(M)$ effectively replaces the conventional infrared cutoff $E_F/N$ involved in the calculation for static impurities in a finite system by Hamann~\cite{Hamann1971}, in accordance with an argument given by Rosch~\cite{Rosch:1999}.
 A similar calculation for the molecule ground state shows that its $Z$ factor vanishes for all mass ratios as $N\rightarrow\infty$, attesting to the role of the molecule as a dark state in the Fermi polaron problem \cite{Supplemental}.

 Inspection of Fig.~\ref{fig:quasiparticle-weight} demonstrates another interesting aspect of our prediction: while the quasiparticle weight does decay to zero for large mass ratios $M/m$, this decay is exceedingly slow, even at large interaction strengths.
 E.g., for $1/(k_Fa) = -0.4$, we find for a ratio of $m/M=6/133 = 0.045 $, corresponding to a Li-Cs mixture, that the quasiparticle weight only decayed to roughly 50\% of its value at mass balance.
 Moreover, our results show that the onset of OC power-law scaling is in range of current experimental setups.
 The comparison to Chevy's ansatz shows that cold-atom based quantum simulators can serve as a clear future benchmark discerning predictions of various many-body theories.